 We began the reporting period with four I&E in process.
-During the reporting period, two attorneys assigned to assist I&E departed for the private sector, which severely impacted our timeline for completion of projects.
+In 2022, two attorneys assigned to assist I&E departed for the private sector, which severely impacted our timeline for completion of projects.
+During this reporting period we evaluated comments received in response to a management draft for one I&E, reissued the I&E with an amended management draft, and received managements comments on the second draft.
+There was no change of status to the other three I&Es.
 All four I&E were ongoing at the close of the reporting period.